 Last weekend I made these fabulous Mexican Mini Beef Flautas with Avocado Cream and let me tell you, yummy!!
-Oh my, oh my, they were just soo good!
+Oh my goodness, they were just so good!
 More like heavenly.
-This my friends is one appetizer you will want to recreate and devour often.
-Just too good!
-And please don’t take my word for it…make this one for sure.
+This my friends is one appetizer you will want to make often.
+They are just too good!
+But don’t take my word for it…make this one for sure.

 Me: “John, want some flautas?”
-I just bought a chuck roast and was thinking about making some flautitas”
+I just cooked a chuck roast and was thinking about making some flautitas”

-John: “Cathy, my dear friend, Cathy, have I ever said no to any of your cooking?”
-“Come on woman, where do we start?”
+John: “Cathy, my dear, have I ever said no to any of your cooking?”
+“Come on woman, of course I do, where do we start?”

 John: “BTW, Dos Equis on the menu too?!”